spacebeam/research/web/spacebeam.org/content/updates/howto-gather.md

 ```
 :::python

+gather = tcc.command2order[tcc.unitcommandtypes.Gather]
+build = tcc.command2order[tcc.unitcommandtypes.Build]
+rc = tcc.command2order[tcc.unitcommandtypes.Right_Click_Position]

 for order in unit.orders:
-    if order.type not in tcc.command2order[tcc.unitcommandtypes.Gather]\
+    if order.type not in gather\
-     and order.type not in tcc.command2order[tcc.unitcommandtypes.Build]\
+     and order.type not in build\\
-     and order.type not in tcc.command2order[tcc.unitcommandtypes.Right_Click_Position]\
+     and order.type not in rc\
      and not building_refinery:
         target = get_closest(unit.x, unit.y, neutral)
         if target is not None: